Anaheim Felony DUI Lawyer

 Felony DUI FAQs

-Can a Felony DUI be Reduced to a Misdemeanor?
+Can a Felony DUI Be Reduced to a Misdemeanor?

 In some cases, yes.
 If your attorney can demonstrate mitigating circumstances or challenge key evidence, prosecutors may agree to reduce the charge to a misdemeanor DUI or reckless driving (“wet reckless”).